Sheep-y/MarsHorizonMods/Informed/Readme.md

 ## Check Mod Is Loaded

+If using BepInEx, read its log to be sure that mod is loaded.
-Find `MissionControl.log` in `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`.
+Otherwise, find `DeepSpaceSlots.log` in `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`.

 If the log exists, delete it and re-launch the game.

-If the log does not exists, or is not recreated after relaunch, the mod is not loaded.
-Please follow mod loader's troubleshoot section.
+If the log does not exists, or is not recreated after relaunch, or the mod is not loaded by BepInEx, you need to fix that first.
+Please follow the mod loader's troubleshoot instructions.

 ## Check Mod Errors